ponylang/pony-tutorial/expressions/arithmetic.md

 I32.min_value() - 1 == I32.max_value()
 ```

-Division by zero is a special case, which affects the division `/` and modulo `%` operators.
+Division by zero is a special case, which affects the division `/` and remainder `%` operators.
 In Mathematics, division by zero is undefined.
 In order to avoid either defining division as partial, throwing an error on division by zero or introducing undefined behaviour for that case, the _normal_ division is defined to be `0` when the divisor is `0`.
 This might lead to silent errors, when used without care.
 Choose [Partial and checked Arithmetic](#partial-and-checked-arithmetic) to detect division by zero.

 In contrast to [Unsafe Arithmetic](#unsafe-arithmetic) default arithmetic comes with a small runtime overhead because unlike the unsafe variants, it does detect and handle overflow and division by zero.